VO2 Max Test on a treadmill (Nordic Walking or running) or on a bicycle ergometer

 During the test, we measure the changes in the test person’s breathing by using a breath-by-breath gas analyzing system.
 Test person’s heart rates during the test are saved in our system, and by utilizing these and the collected blood samples we can define individual training zones for endurance training.

 The test includes both verbal and written feedback.
 From the feedback, test person can find individual heart rate zones, which they are able to utilize to plan their own training and to control own training speeds.

 NOTE!
 Watch a video from a treadmill test below!
 (English subtitles available by clicking a subtitle button from the bottom of the video)

 Indirect bicycle ergometer test – RECOMMENDED!

 The test determines individual heart rate zones for endurance training, as well as the aerobic and anaerobic threshold.
 The test is done on a bicycle and usually takes a maximum of 15 minutes.
 During the test, the resistance is increased step by step.
 The heart rate is also monitored and the subject is asked about the strain they are experiencing.
 The test is suitable for everyone, regardless of the age or fitness level of the test person.
 The test also does not demand maximal efforts.

 UKK 2 km walking test

 The test tells what the endurance fitness of the person being tested is, in relation to health and performance capacity.
-During the test, the person walks briskly for two kilometres.
+During the test, the person walks two kilometers in relatively fast speed.
 The fitness evaluation is based on the walking time, the heart rate at the end of the test and the background factors of the person (gender, weight/height, age).
 The test is suitable for exercisers of all levels.